 Working Group Response:

-As described in the above response to charter questions a1, the working group has determined that the Gaining FOA should no longer be a requirement.
+As described in the above response to charter question a1, the working group has determined that the Gaining FOA should no longer be a requirement.

 Charter Question a3

 The language from the Temporary Specification provides, “[u]ntil such time when the RDAP service (or other secure methods for transferring data) is required by ICANN to be offered, if the Gaining Registrar is unable to gain access to then-current Registration Data for a domain name subject of a transfer, the related requirements in the Transfer Policy will be superseded by the below provisions...”.
 What secure methods (if any) currently exist to allow for the secure transmission of then-current Registration Data for a domain name subject to an inter-Registrar transfer request?